arunskrish/jsplitter/README.md

 # jsplitter
-Jquery based splitter to create drag expandable side bars
+Jquery based splitter plugin that can split your content with a movable splitter between them.

 # Documentation and usage
 https://jsplitter.dilif.com/